Fair Allocation of Two Types of Chores: Related Work

 Given that an envy-free allocation may not exist, \citet{Budi11a} proposed a relaxation of envy-freeness called \emph{envy-free up to one item (EF1)}.
 An allocation satisfies EF1 if it is envy-free or any agent's envy for another agent can be removed if some item is ignored.
 Under additive utilities, EF1 can be achieved by a simple algorithm called the round-robin sequential allocation algorithm.
 Agents take turn in a round-robin manner and pick their most preferred unallocated item.
 The interest in EF1 was especially piqued when \citet{CKM+19a} proved that for positive additive utilities, a rule based on maximizing Nash social welfare finds an allocation that is both EF1 and Pareto optimal.

-For negative additive valuations, the existence of a PO and EF1 allocation is a major open problem. \citet{Moul19a} highlighted the problem in his survey (page 436).
-Except for binary utilities and bi-valued utilities (\citep{EPS22a,GMQ22a}), the guaranteed existence of PO and EF1 allocations has not been established for other classes of valuations.
+For negative additive valuations, the existence of an EF1 and PO allocation is a major open problem that \citet{Moul19a} highlighted in his survey (page 436).
+Except for a limited number of cases such as binary utilities, bi-valued utilities (\citep{EPS22a,GMQ22a}) and lexicographic valuations \citep{HSV+22a}, the guaranteed existence of EF1 and PO allocations has not been established.

 In their paper \citet{CKM+19a} also presented the concept of EFX for goods which is strictly stronger than EF1.
 EFX requires that if an agent $i$ is envious of another agent $j$, the envy can be removed by removing any item of $j$ that is desirable to $i$.
 The concepts have been adapted for the case of chores or generalized to the case of mixed goods and chores~(see e.g., \citep{ACIW22a,AMS20a}). \citet{Proc20a} writes that the existence of EFX allocations is the biggest problem in fair division.